-Afghanistan-Pakistan border clashes: What we know so far
+Pakistani, Afghan forces exchange deadly border fire: What’s next?

 Peshawar-based political and security analyst.

-“The message was to clearly show that if Afghan Taliban won’t control the elements on their soil, Pakistan will strike inside the Afghan territory.
-The issue is that TTP has enough support within the ranks of Afghan Taliban, and that is also why the government often chooses to look the other way when TTP carries out its activities inside Pakistan,” said Babar.
+“The message was to clearly show that if the Afghan Taliban won’t control the elements on their soil, Pakistan will strike inside the Afghan territory.
+The issue is that the TTP has enough support within the ranks of the Afghan Taliban, and that is also why the government often chooses to look the other way when the TTP carries out its activities inside Pakistan,” Babar said.

-“In case Kabul government chooses to take some action, they fear there could be a big revolt in their internal ranks, as not only TTP fighters, but even Afghan Taliban rank and file might end up joining hands, or worse, join so-called Islamic State’s Khorasan Province (ISKP).”
+“If the Kabul government chooses to take some action, they fear there could be a big revolt in their internal ranks as not only TTP fighters but even the Afghan Taliban rank and file might end up joining hands, or worse, join the so-called Islamic State in Khorasan Province.”

 Relations have also soured over Pakistan’s decision to deport tens of thousands of Afghan refugees.
-At least 3 million Afghan refugees have taken shelter in Pakistan after fleeing decades of conflict.
+At least 3 million Afghan refugees had taken shelter in Pakistan after fleeing decades of conflict.

 What have both sides said?